rubyworks/loadable/README.md

 ## 4 Built-in Loaders

 The Loadable gem provides three special loaders out-of-the-box: the `RubyLoader`, the `GemLoader` and the `VendorLoader`.
-The first two are probably not exaclty what you think they are, going just by their names, so keep reading...
+The first two are probably not exactly what you think they are, going just by their names, so keep reading...

 ### 4.1 RubyLoader